boucaron/randomstuff/SolarStudy.md

 Upon revisiting this section, I've identified significant cost-saving opportunities.
 A new supplier offering budget-friendly PV panels has allowed for substantial reductions in expenses.
+More or less add 150/200 € for an Electronic Box with Protections + the Earth Cable.

 **2 Panels Configuration:**